-Drugs that may increase the blood-glucose-lowering effect of insulins, including Apidra, and therefore increase the risk of hypoglycemia include oral antidiabetic products, pramlintide, ACE inhibitors, disopyramide, fibrates, fluoxetine, monoamine oxidase inhibitors, propoxyphene, pentoxifylline, salicylates, somatostatin analogs, and sulfonamide antibiotics.
+Some medications, such as Apidra, may cause hypoglycemia by increasing the blood-glucose-lowering effects of insulins, such as oral antidiabetic medications, pramlintide, ACE inhibitors, disopyramide, fibrates, fluoxetine, monoamine oxidase inhibitors, propoxyphene, pentoxifylline, salicylates, somatostatin analogs, and sulfonamide antibiotics.

-Drugs that may reduce the blood-glucose-lowering effect of Apidra include corticosteroids, niacin, danazol, diuretics, sympathomimetic agents (e.g., epinephrine, albuterol, terbutaline), glucagon, isoniazid, phenothiazine derivatives, somatropin, thyroid hormones, estrogens, progestogens (e.g., in oral contraceptives), protease inhibitors, and atypical antipsychotics.
+The number of drugs that could reduce Apidra’s blood-glucose-lowering effect is a long list.
+These include corticosteroids, niacin, danazol, diuretics, sympathomimetic agents (e.g., epinephrine, albuterol, terbutaline), glucagon, isoniazid, phenothiazine derivatives, somatropin, thyroid hormones, estrogens.

 Since this medication contains insulin glulisine, it needs to be consumed within 15 minutes of having a meal.
 You may not be on a regular eating or dosing schedule.
 If you miss a dose, do not use two at the same time.

 Contact the Poison Help Line at 1-800-222-1222 or seek medical attention immediately as it can lead to life-threatening hypoglycemia.
-If you are experiencing symptoms such as drowsiness, confusion, numbness, tingling in your mouth, trouble speaking, blurred vision, muscle weakness, seizures, or loss of consciousness – seek medical help.
+You should seek immediate medical attention if you experience symptoms such as drowsiness, confusion, numbness, tingling in your mouth, difficulty speaking, blurred vision, muscle weakness, seizures, or loss of consciousness.

 There are no well-controlled clinical studies of the use of Apidra in pregnant women.
-Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-It is essential for patients with diabetes or a history of gestational diabetes to maintain good metabolic control before conception and throughout pregnancy.
+In view of the fact that animal reproduction studies are not always predictive of human responses, this drug should only be used during pregnancy if the benefit outweighs the risk to the fetus.
+The maintenance of good metabolic control during and before pregnancy is essential for patients with diabetes or a history of gestational diabetes.
 Insulin requirements may decrease during the first trimester, generally increase during the second and third trimesters, and rapidly decline after delivery.
 Careful monitoring of glucose control is essential in these patients.

-Keep SoloStar out of the reach and sight of children.
+SoloStar Pens should be kept out of reach and sight of children.

-Keep your SoloStar in cool storage (2°C – 8°C) until first use.
-Please do not allow it to freeze.
-Please do not put it next to the freezer compartment of your refrigerator or next to a freezer pack.
-If your SoloStar is in cool storage, take it out 1 to 2 hours before you inject it to allow it to warm up.
-Cold insulin is more painful to inject.
+Store your SoloStar in a cool location (2°C – 8°C) until first use.
+Avoid freezing your SoloStar Pen.
+It should not be placed near the freezer compartment of your refrigerator or next to a freezer pack.
+When you are ready to inject your SoloStar, take it out of cool storage one to two hours before injecting.
+Insulin that is cold is painful to inject.

-Once you take your SoloStar out of cool storage, for use or as a spare, you can use it for up to 28 days.
-During this time, it should be kept at room temperature (15 – 25°C) and must not be stored in the refrigerator.
-If there is any remaining insulin after 28 days, discard it.
+As soon as you take your SoloStar Pen out of cool storage, either for use or as a spare, you can use it for up to 28 days.
+If possible, keep it at room temperature (15 – 25°C) and do not store it in the refrigerator.
+Once the 28-day shelf life has expired, any remaining insulin should be thrown away.

-Do not use SoloStar after the expiration date printed on the pen’s label or cloudy, colored, or if you see particles.
-Protect SoloStar from light.
-Discard your used SoloStar as required by your local authorities.
+SoloStar should not be used after the expiration date printed on the label or if the ink is cloudy, colored, or if you see particles.
+Keep SoloStar away from light.
+If your local authorities require it, dispose of your used SoloStar.